 The electric revolution has begun.
 BloombergNEF predicts that electric vehicle (EV) sales will increase from 3 million in 2020 to over 14 million in 2025 — that’s a 352% increase in just five years.
+Policy requirements are also driving federal fleets to transition to EVs quickly, helping accelerate EV sales as well.
 To accommodate more EV drivers on the roads and prepare for a future where e-mobility is the norm, the time is now for cities, nonprofit organizations, public educational institutions and other municipal entities to implement accessible EV charging infrastructure.
 Aggressive carbon reduction goals make the need to electrify municipal fleets and offer public charging even more urgent.

 Where to start?